soundsofrussia/soundsofrussia.github.io/contact.md

 # SoundsOfRussia.com

-Dr. Leana Strouse Music Teacher -- Teaching and nurturing students of all ages in mastering Violin, Piano, Cello and the Viola.
+Dr. Leana Strouse Music Teacher -- Teaching and nurturing students of all ages in mastering Violin, Piano, Cello and Viola.